Anjuli Amin

 “Our feelings are our most genuine paths to knowledge.” - Audre Lorde

 No matter the obstacle, there can be great power in harnessing our emotions and using them to navigate our journey in life.
-My work focuses on helping people fully connect with their emotions, manage the ups and downs of everyday life, and, ultimately, stay aligned with their ambitions.
+My work focuses on helping people fully connect with their emotions, manage the ups and downs of everyday life, and ultimately, stay aligned with their values and ambitions.
 I use techniques backed by research, in combination with an understanding of your unique attributes, to develop a tailored plan for reaching your goals.
-My training in behavioral medicine also ensures that we acknowledge and incorporate the mind-body connection into our work.
-This might involve making changes to improve sleep, building awareness of how stress impacts us physically, finding balance through mindfulness exercises, or simply talking things out.
+My training in behavioral medicine also ensures that we acknowledge and incorporate the mind-body connection into our work together.
+This may involve making changes to improve sleep, building awareness of how stress impacts us physically, finding balance through mindfulness exercises, or simply talking things out.
 If you have been thinking about making a change or feel unsure of how to move forward in your life, I invite you to reach out and see if this might be a good fit for you.

 Specialties